-"Listing Failure Event" shall be deemed to have occurred if the loan constituted by the terms and conditions and evidenced by the Initial Bonds has not been admitted to trading on the corporate bond list of Nasdaq Stockholm or, if such admission to trading is not possible to obtain or maintain, admitted to trading on another Regulated Market within sixty (60) days from the First Issue Date (although the intention is to list the Initial Bonds within thirty (30) days from the First Issue Date).
+"Listing Failure Event" shall be deemed to have occurred if:

+(a) the Initial Bonds have not been admitted to trading on the corporate bond list of Nasdaq Stockholm or, if such admission to trading is not possible to obtain or maintain, admitted to trading on another Regulated Market within ten (10) days from the First Issue Date (although the intention is to list the Initial Bonds within five (5) days from the First Issue Date); or
-"Market Loan" means any loan or other indebtedness where an entity issues commercial paper, certificates, convertibles, subordinated debentures, bonds or other debt securities (including, for the avoidance of doubt, medium term note programmes and other market funding programmes), which is or can be admitted for trading on a Swedish or foreign Regulated Market.

-"Nasdaq Stockholm" means the Regulated Market of Nasdaq Stockholm AB, Swedish reg. no. 556420-8394.

-"Nominal Amount" has the meaning set forth in Clause 2.3.

-"Properties" means all real properties and site leasehold rights owned by any member of the Group from time to time.

-"Quarter Date" means each of 31 March, 30 June, 30 September and 31 December.

-"Quotation Day" means in relation to (i) an Interest Period for which an Interest Rate is to be determined, two (2) Business Days before the immediately preceding Interest Payment Date (or in respect of the first Interest Period, two (2) Business Days before the First Issue Date), or (ii) any other period for which an interest rate is to be determined, two (2) Business Days before the first day of that period.

-"Record Date" means the fifth (5) Business Day prior to (i) an Interest Payment Date, (ii) a Redemption Date, (iii) a date on which a payment to the Bondholders is to be made under Clause 15 (Distribution of proceeds), or (iv) another relevant date, or in each case such other Business Day falling prior to a relevant date if generally applicable on the Swedish bond market.

-"Redemption Date" means the date on which the relevant Bonds are to be redeemed or repurchased in accordance with Clause 11 (Redemption and repurchase of the Bonds).

-"Regulated Market" means any regulated market (as defined in Directive 2014/65/EU on markets in financial instruments).

-"Securities Account" means the account for dematerialised securities maintained by the CSD pursuant to the Central Securities Depositories and Financial Instruments Accounts Act in which (i) an owner of such security is directly registered or (ii) an owner's holding of securities is registered in the name of a nominee.

-"Security" means a mortgage, charge, pledge, lien, security assignment or other security interest securing any obligation of any person, or any other agreement or arrangement having a similar effect.

-"Solvency Ratio" means the ratio of Total Net Debt to Total Assets.

-"STIBOR" means:

-- (a) the applicable percentage rate per annum calculated and distributed by the Swedish Financial Benchmark Facility AB (or the replacing administrator or calculation agent) for the Quotation Day and published on the information system Reuters page "STIBOR=Q" (or through another system or on such other page as replaces the said system or page) for the offering of deposits in Swedish Kronor and for a period equal to the relevant Interest Period; or - (b) if no such rate as set out in item (a) above is available for the relevant Interest Period, the rate determined by the Issuing Agent by interpolation between the two closest rates published on the information system Reuters page "STIBOR =Q" (or on such other page as replaces the said system or page) for the offering of deposits in Swedish Kronor; or - (c) if no rate is available for the relevant Interest Period pursuant to item (a) and/or (b) above, the arithmetic mean of the rates (rounded upwards to four decimal places) as supplied to the Issuing Agent at its request quoted by leading banks in the Stockholm interbank market reasonably selected by the Issuing Agent, for deposits of SEK 100,000,000 for the relevant period; or - (d) if no quotation is available pursuant to paragraph (c) above, the interest rate which according to the reasonable assessment of the Issuing Agent best reflects the interest rate for deposits in Swedish Kronor offered in the Stockholm interbank market for the relevant period.
+- (b) any Subsequent Bonds have not been admitted to trading on the corporate bond list of Nasdaq Stockholm or, if such admission to trading is not possible to obtain or maintain, admitted to trading on another Regulated Market within ten (10) days from the Issue Date in respect of such Subsequent Bonds (although the intention is to list any Subsequent Bonds within five (5) days from the relevant Issue Date). - "Loan to Value Ratio" has the meaning set forth in Clause 13.1 (Financial Definitions). - "Maintenance Test" has the meaning set forth in Clause 13.2 (Maintenance Test). - "Market Loan" means any loan or other indebtedness where an entity issues commercial paper, certificates, convertibles, subordinated debentures, bonds or other debt securities (including, for the avoidance of doubt, medium term note programmes and other market funding programmes), which is or can be admitted for trading on a Swedish or foreign Regulated Market. - "Nasdaq Stockholm" means the Regulated Market of Nasdaq Stockholm AB, Swedish reg. no. 556420-8394. - "Nominal Amount" has the meaning set forth in Clause 2.3. - "Properties" means all real properties and site leasehold rights owned by any member of the Group from time to time. - "Record Date" means the fifth (5th) Business Day prior to (i) an Interest Payment Date, (ii) a Redemption Date, (iii) a date on which a payment to the Bondholders is to be made under Clause 16 (Distribution of proceeds), or (iv) another relevant date, or in each case such other Business Day falling prior to a relevant date if generally applicable on the Swedish bond market. - "Redemption Date" means the date on which the relevant Bonds are to be redeemed or repurchased in accordance with Clause 11 (Redemption and repurchase of the Bonds). - "Regulated Market" means any regulated market (as defined in Directive 2014/65/EU on markets in financial instruments). - "Restricted Distribution" has the meaning set forth in Clause 13.3.1. - "Securities Account" means the account for dematerialised securities maintained by the CSD pursuant to the Central Securities Depositories and Financial Instruments Accounts Act in which (a) an owner of such security is directly registered or (b) an owner's holding of securities is registered in the name of a nominee. - "Security" means a mortgage, charge, pledge, lien, security assignment or other security interest securing any obligation of any person, or any other agreement or arrangement having a similar effect.